mattheww/gomill/gomill_docs/settings.rst

 language reference`__ for a formal specification.

 The settings which are common to all competition types are listed below.
-Further settings are given on the page for each competition type.
+Further settings are given on the page documenting each competition type.

 .. caution:: while the ringmaster will give error messages for unacceptable setting values, it will ignore attempts to set a nonexistent setting (this